Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: A variational principle for optimal RCs

 The condition~\eqref{eq:lumpability} can be interpreted as the closeness of the transition densities $p(x, \cdot)$ to some reduced reference density $p_L(\xi(x),\cdot)$.
 This implies that all densities $p(x,\cdot)$ whose starting points $x$ lie on one level set of $\xi$ are close \emph{to each other}.
-Likewise, condition~\eqref{eq:deflatability} can be seen as the closeness of the transition observables $p(\cdot,y)$ to some reduced reference observable $p_D(\cdot,\xi(y))$, which implies that all observables $p(\cdot,y)$ whose end points $y$ lie on one level set of $\xi$ are close \emph{to each other}.
-This observation motivates the following ``differential'' characterization of lumpability and deflatability:
+Likewise, condition~\eqref{eq:decomposability} can be seen as the closeness of the transition observables $p(\cdot,y)$ to some reduced reference observable $p_D(\cdot,\xi(y))\pi(y)$, which implies that all observables $p(\cdot,y)$ whose end points $y$ lie on one level set of $\xi$ are close \emph{to each other}.
+This observation motivates the following ``differential'' characterization of lumpability and decomposability, for which we now require the smoothness assumptions on $\xi$ and its level sets from Definition~\ref{def:smooth_rc}.